Plumsail/documents-docs/source/document-generation/pptx/pictures.rst

 .. image:: ../../_static/img/document-generation/picture-pptx-flow.png
    :alt: Microsoft

 I download the PPTX template and the Image from OneDrive folder.
+The PPTX template was prepared as described in the previous part of the article.

 Then I add the action `Create PPTX document from template <../../flow/actions/document-processing.html#create-pptx-document-from-template>`_ to my flow.